Research Methods and Evidence-Based Practice

-‘Research and Evidence-Based Practice’ examines Evidence-Based Practice (EBP), which is central to contemporary health research and practice.
-Students will learn how to apply scientific methods and statistical principles to a variety of research situations and questions, and to understand the ways in which knowledge in the health and social sciences is validated and communicated.
+‘Research Methods and Evidence-Based Practice’ Evidence-based practice (EBP) is central to contemporary health research and practice.
+In this subject, you will learn how to approach research in the health and social sciences by effectively searching the literature, critically appraising evidence, and assessing its significance.
+You will learn how to apply scientific methods and statistical principles to a variety of research situations and questions and to understand the ways in which knowledge in the health and social sciences is validated and communicated.

 Complementary and alternative medicine is a thriving sector of health care.
-Case studies will enable students to study the philosophies, practices and supporting evidence base for selected therapies such as meditation, traditional medicine, qigong, yoga, spiritual healing, acupuncture, hypnotherapy, shiatsu, iridology and kinesiology.
+Case studies will enable you to study the philosophies and practices and supporting evidence base for selected therapies such as meditation, traditional medicine, qigong, yoga, spiritual healing, acupuncture, hypnotherapy, shiatsu, iridology, kinesiology.

-• Demonstrate how a range of empirical and analytical approaches are applied to research in the health and social sciences and health practice – and critically analyse their strengths and weaknesses, and the situations in which they can be applied.
+- Demonstrate understanding of a range of approaches to research in the health and social sciences and health practice, their strengths and weaknesses and the situations in which they can be applied

-• Demonstrate an understanding of research ethics and the requirements for ethics research approvals.
+- Demonstrate an understanding of research ethics and the requirements for ethics approval

-• Competently search and critically review the relevant literature, appraise the sociological, statistical and clinical signicance, and make suggestions about further research and development.
+- Demonstrate the capacity to search and critically review the literature, appraise the sociological, statistical and clinical significance of evidence relating to a research topic, draw conclusions about the significance of the evidence and make suggestions about further research and development

-• Develop specic research questions suitable for research projects and write a research proposal.
+- Develop specific research questions suitable for research projects and write a research proposal

 - Learn the skills of research paper-writing and reporting.